jamotion/s3-exporter/README.md

 ## Alert Example

-* Alert for tim eof latest backup.
-This example checks if backup is created every day
+* Alert for time of latest backup.
+This example checks if backup is created every day (< 30h)

 ```
 groups: